 This article was last updated Jul 23, 2018, but some terms and conditions may have changed or are no longer available.
 For the most accurate and up to date information please consult the terms and conditions found on the issuer website.

 There are several differences between the old and new card that might please existing cardmembers and tempt new folks to take a look.
 The old card offered 3 points per $1 spent on gas and double points on dining.
-The Wells Fargo Propel American Express® Card has expanded the categories that earn more points per $1 spent — Earn 3X points for eating out and ordering in, 3X points for gas stations, rideshares and transit, and 3X points for travel including flights, hotels, homestays and car rentals.
+The Wells Fargo Propel American Express® card has expanded the categories that earn more points per $1 spent — Earn 3X points on eating out and ordering in, 3X points on gas stations, rideshares and transit, and 3X points on travel including flights, hotels, homestays and car rentals.
 Earn 1X points on other purchases.
-They’ve also cut the annual fee for the Wells Fargo Propel American Express® Card down to $0.
+They’ve also cut the annual fee for the Wells Fargo Propel American Express® card down to $0.
 The old card carried an annual fee of $45.

 While the new card comes with better travel rewards and a $0 annual fee, the company has dropped the annual relationship bonus cardmembers used to earn for being a bank customer.
 That bonus offered cardmembers a bonus of anywhere from 10% to 50% if they held certain types of Wells Fargo accounts and kept a certain account balance.

 While the Wells Fargo Propel American Express® card is an upgrade from the Wells Fargo Propel 365 American Express® card, you may want a card that gives you even more flexibility when using your points and more perks.
 The Uber Visa Card* could be something to consider as an alternative, for example, which we’ll cover later in this review.